cis4301/TaxiDatabaseApp/README.md

 From the app's root directory, type:

-    node install
+    npm install

-to populate npm_modules folder, then
+to install all your dependencies, then

     grunt

+to start the server on localhost:3000.

+To run the app, navigate to

+    $~/TaxiDatabaseApp/angular/

+then,

+    ng serve

-to run the app.
+to run app on localhost:4200.

 ## Python